|Founded||Founded in 1980 by Michael in or near Lower West Side: Pilsen|

 The Party People are a newer organization in the Pilsen area compared to other older gangs that date back to the 1950s; nevertheless, the Party People have outlived most of the gangs that formed in the 1970s and prior and fought ferocious battles with several rivals.

-The story starts in the year 1971 in the Pilsen neighborhood at the intersection of 17th and Carpenter when some guys and girls got together that loved to party hard and some were excellent graffiti artists.
-This group of guys and girls grew up in Pilsen around all the gang violence that was escalating year by year since they were kids as Pilsen’s many gangs fought each other viciously for power.
-18th Street had become a war zone with Latin Counts, Ambrose, Morgan Deuces, Satan Disciples, Bishops, Racine Boys and Gaylords all fighting for control of this street and the drama spilled onto nearby 19th and 17th Streets.
+The story starts in the year 1980 in the Pilsen neighborhood at the intersection of 17th and Carpenter when some guys and girls got together that loved to party hard and some were excellent graffiti artists.
+This group of guys and girls grew up in Pilsen around all the gang violence that was escalating year by year since they were kids, as Pilsen’s many gangs fought each other viciously for power.
+18th Street had become a war zone with Latin Counts, Ambrose, Morgan Deuces, Satan Disciples, Bishops, Racine Boys, Laflin Lovers and Morgan Boys all fighting for control of this street and the drama spilled onto nearby 19th and 17th Streets.

 This group at 17th and Carpenter had an idea to create a club that was centered around partying and hanging out.
 They banded together in a large group to discourage gangs from attacking them, and at the same time, they were cool with all the gangs as long as the other gangs did not mess with them.
 This group became known as the “Party People” which gave the image that they were a peaceful group of people that like to party.
-“Michael” was the founder of the Party People in 1971.
+Party People were in love with the sweaters, parties and the crowds that gangs drew and they wanted to be a club that drew in those same perks but without getting involved in the gangbanging drama.
+When they first formed they found another newer group that had the same ideals, this group was known as “La Raza” and this is when La Raza and Party People became good friends.
+“Michael” was the founder of the Party People in 1980.

 The late 1980s saw a time of severed ties for the Party People with more fellow Folks.
 Starting in the early 1988 war began with Ambrose as they fought over 18th Street after a few murders that started over some bad PCP deals.
 Party People also became hungry for more territory and that is when they landed at 56th and Maplewood in the Gage Park neighborhood in 1988.
 The War with the Latin Kings heated up intensely once the Party People arrived.
 The Party People gained popularity in Gage Park and soon spread their influence from 56th Street down to 59th Street and Campbell to Tallman “G-Town.”
 Party People also made their way into the suburbs landing in Berwyn and Evergreen Park.
 Party People also set up in the gang infested suburb of Cicero but still managed to battle all those gangs.